HaHmada/Toolkit-To-Install-OrangeFox-For-Certus/README.md

 EXIT
 ```

-6. Once you are done, click CTRL+SHIFT+S & Following This Settings
+8. Once you are done, click CTRL+SHIFT+S & Following This Settings

+Location: C:/Users/user/Documents/Toolkit-To-Install-OrangeFox-For-Certus

 File name: Toolkit.bat

 Save as type: All types (*.*)

-7. Finish You Can Use This Toolkit
+9. Finish You Can Use This Toolkit